xretr0/andyrdt_mi/ARENA/monthly_algorithmic_problems/README.md

 The goal of each monthly challenge is to *understand* and *explain* how the model is performing the algorithmic task.

 I have found these challenges to be extremely fun, and a good way of practicing MI techniques.

+Note: the notebooks are best viewed (and run) in Colab, as the interactive `plotly` figures do not render in GitHub.